dokoros/SWE447-GUI-Class/Final_Project/Proposal.md

-1. For my final project I will create a Rubik’s Cube that the user can interacting with.
-The Rubik’s Cube will render realistically with light source and texture.
+1. For my final project I will create a game inspire by "Flappy Bird" called "Flappy Plane".
+The game objective is to collect many candy as you can while avoid hitting the penguin.
+The user can use spacebar, left mouseclick or touchscreen to make the plane go up.
 2. Implementation:
   a.
-Week 1: create cubes and put them in the correct place in space to create one Rubik’s Cube
+Week 1: create camera, lights, scene and the renderer
   b.
-Week 2: Implement light source into the scene
+Week 2: Loading the plane, change the camera position and make it follow the plane, make the plane wobble.
   c.
-Week 3: find out how to put the cube into row and column so they can rotate either horizontally or vertically accordingly to their row or column.
+Week 3: Add user input.
+User can press spacebar, mouse click or touch screen to keep the plane up.
+Add score and lives to the game.
   d.
-Week 4: Add user interaction with the cube.
-They first need to click either row or column and then they can rotate them by using the arrow keys.
-The user can also right click on the Rubik’s Cube and spin the cube around
+Week 4: loading penguin model and the candy model.
+Make every colummn has only one candy and 6 pengiun.
+The candy will alway be in the middle of the column.
+Spawn the 3 columns of the obstacle at the time and space them accordingly.
+Update the lives and scores.
+The player will lose thier lives if they hit the penguin and they will get score if they hit the candy.
   e.
-Week 5: User can also rotate the camera, added auto scramble for the Rubik’s Cube.
+Week 5: Add explosion effect.
+Add sound effects.
 3. I will be using THREE.js